Miamoto/Conformer-NTM/README.md

 # Conformer-NTM

+**Note: This repository is actively maintained and being updated.
+Please note that the code and documentation are subject to changes and improvements.
+We recommend regularly checking for updates and referring to the latest version of the repository for the most up-to-date information.**

 This repo contains the code and model for our paper:

 Carlos Carvalho, Alberto Abad, “Memory-augmented conformer for improved end-to-end long-form ASR” in Proc.
 INTERSPEECH, 2023. (to appear)